Tracking the latest road conditions in southern Minnesota and northern Iowa

 Morning...

-the east to northeast and will increase to 15 to 25 mph with a few
+northeast and will increase to 15 to 25 mph with a few gusts over

 ...WINTER STORM WARNING REMAINS IN EFFECT UNTIL 3 AM CST